 To answer Question 90 of the FAFSA, sit down with your parents and ask them to think about all cash they have (no matter where it is), as well as the balances of their checking and savings accounts.

-Make a list of all of the accounts and the balances of each, as well as any cash, regardless of where it is.
+Make a list of all of the accounts and the balances of each, as well as any cash.
 Once you and your parents are sure you have all of the correct information, you can sum it up to find the total amount.

 It’s important that you are accurate when marking your parents’ total current balance of cash, savings, and checking accounts on the FAFSA.